 To enable the public to “dive in” to the world’s largest marine protected area, the homepage boasts a full-width interactive map of the Chagos Archipelago.
 The map shows the location of the small group of islands in the Indian ocean, the majority of which are not viewable on other online maps as many of them are too small or semi-submerged.
 For the first time the map reveals this biodiversity hotspot in detail for users to zoom in and pan around using their mouse of touchscreens.
 Each of the islands has a marker point showing the type of information it contains, from invertebrates and birds and invertebrates to plants and coral.
 In the Explore panel the user can read an overview of the island, see images, watch videos, read about expeditions and explore 360 degree panoramas.
 Simple visual icons enable the user to filter content on the map by interest area or species.

 The mapping technology is provided by Mapbox through which the style and design of the map itself is completely customised.
 The interactive map then feeds directly off the information and assets stored within the main Expression Engine site so that the CCT team can add and edit content all in the same place.
 The custom map uses scientific shape data provided by Hamylton S, Andréfouët S showing depth through colour and more information about specific specific coral reefs and land areas in hover tooltips.
+The site also hosts two new species databases - Birds of Chagos and Corals of Chagos, online encyclopedias of the biodiversity of the Chagos Archipelago.

 The project is funded by the John Ellerman Foundation.